 Areas of expertise: human dimensions of carnivore conservation; transboundary conservation; ocelot, jaguarundi, and jaguar; raptors; U.S.-Mexico borderlands; Lower Rio Grande Valley, Permian Basin, and Central Texas Hill Country regions of Texas.

-As Representative for Texas, Shari focuses on wildlife habitat connectivity and restoration; private landowner outreach; ocelot and jaguarundi conservation; and threatened and imperiled species including bears, raptors, bats, reptiles and amphibians.
-She also serves as a member of Defenders' borderlands jaguar conservation team.
+As Senior Representative for Texas, Shari focuses on wildlife habitat connectivity and restoration; private landowner outreach; ocelot conservation; and threatened and imperiled species including raptors, bats, reptiles and amphibians.
+She also serves as a member of Defenders' Southwest jaguar conservation team.

 Before joining Defenders in Texas, Shari served as the Associate Director for the Center for Culture, History, and Environment in the Nelson Institute for Environmental Studies at the University of Wisconsin-Madison.
-In recent years, she has also worked for the Texas office of Ocean Conservancy and she has served as a Lecturer in Geography at the University of Texas- Austin.
-Shari started her career at Defenders of Wildlife, initially serving in the early 2000s.
+In recent years, she has also worked for the Texas office of Ocean Conservancy, and she has served as a Lecturer in Geography at the University of Texas- Austin and the University of Texas- San Antonio.
+Shari started her career at Defenders of Wildlife in the early 2000s.

 Shari earned her Ph.D. in Geography from the University of Texas at Austin.
 She is the co-editor of the book, Historical Animal Geographies (2018), and has authored a number of scholarly articles and book chapters examining contemporary and historical interactions of humans and wild cats in the U.S.-Mexico borderlands.
 She is currently finishing her book, Jaguars of